Danakil-Industries/Danakil-Industries/README.md

 - 👋 Hi, I’m @Danakil-Industries
 - 👀 I’m interested in ...
 Electronic PPMs and ultra high speed motors
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-Message me via github
+Message me via github or email me at jeffbezoslegit69@gmail.com

 <!---
 Danakil-Industries/Danakil-Industries is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.